-Advising and Assisting Victims of Motorcycle Accidents in Chicago
+Helping Victims of Motorcycle Accidents in Chicago

 Chicago has many busy roadways and highways full of motorcycles on any given day.
 This is true, especially in the spring and summer months.
 When a motorcyclist drives in a negligent manner, serious accidents can occur.
 Negligent driving can include:

 How Do Road Conditions Impact Motorcycle Safety?

 In the case of construction zone defects, an injured motorcycle operator or passenger may be able to sue the construction company or the city for hazardous conditions, including:

 - Negligent or defective road repair work